slpcat/docker-images/tidb/tidb-docker-compose/README.md

 * config/pd.toml is copied from [PD repo](https://github.com/pingcap/pd/tree/master/conf)
 * config/tikv.toml is copied from [TiKV repo](https://github.com/pingcap/tikv/tree/master/etc)
 * config/tidb.toml is copied from [TiDB repo](https://github.com/pingcap/tidb/tree/master/config)
+* config/pump.toml is copied from [TiDB-Binlog repo](https://github.com/pingcap/tidb-binlog/tree/master/cmd/pump)
+* config/drainer.toml is copied from [TiDB-Binlog repo](https://github.com/pingcap/tidb-binlog/tree/master/cmd/drainer)

 If you find these configuration files outdated or mismatch with TiDB version, you can copy these files from their upstream repos and change their metrics addr with `pushgateway:9091`.
 Also `max-open-files` are configured to `1024` in tikv.toml to simplify quick start on Linux, because setting up ulimit on Linux with docker is quite tedious.

-And config/*-dashboard.json are copied from [TiDB-Ansible repo](https://github.com/pingcap/tidb-ansible/tree/master/scripts)
+And config/\*-dashboard.json are copied from [TiDB-Ansible repo](https://github.com/pingcap/tidb-ansible/tree/master/scripts)

 You can customize TiDB cluster configuration by editing docker-compose.yml and the above config files if you know what you're doing.